 1. Labrador Retriever

 The Labrador Retriever originated from Newfoundland, Canada, where it was bred to assist fishermen.
 The breed was later developed for retrieving game during hunting.
-Labradors are known for their friendliness towards kids, loyal, and gentle behavior, making them ideal companions for families with children.
+Labradors are known for their friendliness towards kids, loyal, and gentle behavior, making them one of the most popular family dog breeds in India.
 They are naturally social and get along well with both adults and kids.

 - Height: 55–62 cm